paduagroup/fftool/README.md

     ([Open Babel](http://openbabel.org/),
     [Avogadro](http://avogadro.cc/)).
 Manual editing of the files is usually necessary in order to match the atom names with those of the force field.
-(One disadvantage of using `.xyz` or `.mol` files is the difficulty to include improper dihedrals, which may be necessary for certain molecules.)

 2. Use the `fftool.py` script to create `.xyz` files with atomic coordinates for the components of your system, plus an input file for `packmol`.
 For help type `fftool.py -h`.
-To build a simulation box with 40 ethanol and 300 water molecules and a density of 40.0 mol/L
+To build a simulation box with 40 ethanol and 300 water molecules and a density of 38.0 mol/L
    do:

+        fftool.py 40 ethanol.zmat 300 spce.zmat -r 38.0

+    Alternatively the side length of the the simulation box (cubic) in angstroms can be supplied:

-        fftool.py 40 ethanol.zmat 300 spce.zmat --rho 40.0
+        fftool.py 40 ethanol.zmat 300 spce.zmat -b 20.0

 3. Use `packmol` with the `pack.inp` file just created to buid the simulation box (adjust the density if necessary):